l33tdawg/silentgem/README.md

 - "Find all mentions of APIs from last week"
 - "What did Alice say about the database?"
 - "Show discussions about the UI redesign"
+- "Summarize what different groups are saying about the Ukraine situation"
+- "Compare discussions about the new feature across all channels"

 You can ask these questions in any target channel where the bot is present or in a direct message to the bot.
 The bot will search across all your channels and provide clickable links to the original messages.